GREEN LANTERN: EMERALD KNIGHT #2

 PANEL 3: Hal and Hammond are now sitting in the chairs.

-3. HAMMOND: Oh, you looked him up.
+3. HAMMOND: You looked him up.
 Yes, he was.

 4. HAL: I was wondering how that relates to the development of fuels.